-- 117. The Athlete submits that there is no evidence that he committed an ADRV.
-The Athlete points out that there are "only three concrete allegations of wrongdoing" against him, namely that: - he took the Duchess Cocktail developed by Dr. Rodchenkov; - he provided clean urine outside of regular testing procedures to be used for an alleged urine bank; and

-- he transmitted the sample numbers from his DCFs to Ms. Rodionova to enable the subsequent swapping of his samples. - 118.
+- 117. The Athlete submits that there is no evidence that she committed an ADRV.
+The Athlete points out that there are "only three concrete allegations of wrongdoing" against her, namely that: - she took the Duchess Cocktail developed by Dr. Rodchenkov; - she provided clean urine outside of regular testing procedures to be used for an alleged urine bank; and - she transmitted the sample numbers from her DCFs to Ms. Rodionova to enable the subsequent swapping of her samples. - 118.
 The Athlete submits that: (a) the IOC failed to adduce any evidence capable of supporting any of these allegations; and (b) the only source for these allegations is the testimony of Dr. Rodchenkov, which was wholly unreliable and in any event mere hearsay when it comes to these specific allegations. - 119.
-In relation to his alleged consumption of the Duchess Cocktail, the Athlete submits that: (a) he did not take it; and (b) neither Prof. McLaren nor the investigations conducted by the IOC have revealed any evidence that the Athlete actually consumed any Prohibited Substance. - 120.
-Although Dr. Rodchenkov alleges that the Athlete was a "protected athlete" and was therefore authorised to take the Duchess Cocktail, he also confirmed that he never personally witnessed any athletes consuming that "cocktail".
-Accordingly, Dr. Rodchenkov's testimony is mere hearsay, which should be disregarded. - 121.
-Further, Dr. Rodchenkov says he was "surprised" to see the Athlete's name on the Duchess List.
-Dr. Rodchenkov alleges that a third person informed him that the Athlete was concerned about purported pressure to use performance enhancing drugs.
-Dr. Rodchenkov further confirms that he has "no personal knowledge whether [the Athlete] actually used" performance enhancing drugs.
-There is a good reason for this, namely that the Athlete is strongly opposed to all forms of doping. - 122.
-In relation to the provision of clean urine outside regular testing procedures, the Athlete submits that other than undergoing mandatory bi-annual medical check-ups at a hospital in Moscow, he never provided any urine outside of regular testing procedures.
-The Athlete submits that there is no evidence on the record that specifically implicates him in such actions.
-In the circumstances, therefore, there is simply no evidence that the Athlete ever provided urine outside of normal testing procedures - still less that he did so in order to contribute to a "urine bank". - 123.
-In relation to the alleged communication of information regarding his sample numbers, the Athlete submits that there is no evidence that he ever transmitted information regarding his samples to any other person and that he did not do so.
-In this regard: - Dr. Rodchenkov's testimony in relation to this particular issue is "very vague", which reflects the fact that Dr. Rodchenkov never personally observed any athlete transmitting information about their samples to anyone.
-Dr. Rodchenkov's testimony is mere hearsay and should be disregarded by the Panel. - Furthermore, and in any event, Dr. Rodchenkov's testimony on this point has been inconsistent and contradictory.
-As noted above, according to the First McLaren Report, Dr. Rodchenkov's original evidence to Prof. McLaren stated that an FSB agent was present at each doping control station at the Sochi Games and was responsible for sending the DCFs to Ms. Rodionova for onward transmission to Dr. Rodchenkov.
-In a later statement recorded in the Second McLaren Report, however, Dr. Rodchenkov changed his account to one where it was the athletes, rather than an FSB agent, who transmitted pictures of their DCFs to Ms. Rodionova.
+In relation to her alleged consumption of the Duchess Cocktail, the Athlete submits that: (a) she did not take it; and (b) neither Prof. McLaren nor the investigations conducted by the IOC have revealed any evidence that the Athlete actually consumed any Prohibited Substance. - 120.
+Dr. Rodchenkov alleges that the Athlete was a "protected athlete" and was therefore authorised to take the Duchess Cocktail; however, he also confirmed that he never administered the Duchess Cocktail to athletes and never personally witnessed any athletes consuming that "cocktail".
+Accordingly, the Athlete submits that Dr. Rodchenkov's testimony is mere hearsay, which should be disregarded, especially as it is not corroborated by any further evidence on the record.
+Dr. Rodchenkov's testimony is not evidence that can comfortably satisfy the Panel that the Athlete took the Duchess Cocktail or any prohibited substance. - 121.
+In relation to the provision of clean urine outside regular testing procedures, the Athlete submits that other than undergoing mandatory bi-annual medical check-ups at a hospital in Moscow, the Athlete never provided any urine outside of regular testing procedures.
+The Athlete notes that while Dr. Rodchenkov states that he recalls seeing the Athlete's name "either on the clean-urine-bank inventory or on a DCF form", there is no documentary support for that allegation.
+Furthermore, while the McLaren Reports refer to several documents that purportedly list the athletes who provided clean urine for a "urine bank", the Athlete's name does not appear on any of those lists. - 122.
+In relation to the communication of information regarding her sample numbers, the Athlete submits that there is no evidence that she ever transmitted information regarding her samples to any other person and that she has not done so.
+In this regard: